soapbox-pub/rebased/docs/configuration/postgresql.md

-# Optimizing your Postgresql performance
+# Optimizing your PostgreSQL performance

 Pleroma performance depends to a large extent on good database performance.
-The default Postgresql settings are mostly fine, but often you can get better performance by changing a few settings.
+The default PostgreSQL settings are mostly fine, but often you can get better performance by changing a few settings.

 You can use [PGTune](https://pgtune.leopard.in.ua) to get recommendations for your setup.
 If you do, set the "Number of Connections" field to 20, as Pleroma will only use 10 concurrent connections anyway.
 If you don't, it will give you advice that might even hurt your performance.